English Programs of Study

 Students choose from a wide range of courses in British, American, and world literatures; creative writing; film; literary theory; professional and technical writing; and composition and rhetoric.
-Such courses may include Critical Conversations in English Literature around Rebellion, Creative Writing Workshop, African American English or Advanced Compositiona and Rhetoric.
+Such courses may include Critical Conversations in English, Literature about Rebellion, Creative Writing Workshop, African American English, or Advanced Composition and Rhetoric.

 Degree in Three (Accelerated Program)

 The English Degree in Three is designed especially for motivated students interested in fast-tracking completion of their bachelor’s degree in English.
 By enrolling in year-round, structured academic plans, participants earn the same amount of credits offered through traditional four-year degree programs in only three years.

 The Degree in Three option is available only to incoming freshmen.
 Students admitted to the program must begin course work during their first fall semester and must maintain an overall 3.0 GPA each semester to remain in the program.